IBM/cpdctl/README_command_reference.md

 `--deployment-id` (string)
 :    The deployment ID.

+`--space` (string)
+:    Deployment space name.
+This option is mutually exclusive with '--space-id'.

 `--space-id` (string)
 :    The ID of the space to use.
+This option is mutually exclusive with '--space'.

 <a id='ml_deployment-job_list'></a>
 ## &#8226; ml deployment-job list